kuljaninemir/vendir-terms-of-service/index.md

-## Champions of Avan - Terms of Service
+## Vendir: Plague of Lies - Terms of Service

 # Terms of Service